williamsni14463/MMBC-Actuator-PLC/experiments/pt100_openplc_progress_log.md

 ### 4.3 How to interpret results

 - PT100s read ~100 Ω at 0°C, climbing ~0.385 Ω/°C — so ~108–110 Ω at room temperature is normal.
-- **Reading -242.02°C with near-0 resistance?** That's almost always a wiring issue.
+- **Reading -242.02°C with near-0 resistance?** That's usually a wiring issue.
 Check that no pins are shorted or soldered together.
-- If you're getting ~23°C, you're good.
-Touch the sensor with your finger and watch the temperature rise — confirms it's actually working.
+- If you're getting ~23°C while in room temp that is good.
+Touch the sensor with your finger and watch to see if the temp rises

 ---

-## 5. Phase 2 — OpenPLC Integration
+## 5. OpenPLC Integration

 ### 5.1 Modbus addressing decision